Home » Computer Guides » PC Security Guides » What Is Phishing?

 Panic Phishing works the other way round.
 You’re about to lose something.
 Your money, your services, your reputation, maybe even your freedom.

 And boy oh boy you better act fast.
 We all automatically go on the defensive.
+We spring into action without any thought of what we’re doing.

 What am I being accused of, who’s taking my money, why is my service being turned off?